 To do so will mean overcoming technological, economical, and public policy hurdles.
-That is the raison d’être for the IEEE Green ICT Initiative and the focus of its upcoming global conference, the Greening through ICT Summit (GtICT), to be held on 25 May in Paris.
+That is the raison d’être for the IEEE Green ICT Initiative and the focus of its upcoming global conference, the Greening through ICT Summit (GtICT), to be held on 3 October in Paris.
 The conference’s mission is succinctly captured by its theme: “Sustainability in a Connected World.”
-It will be held alongside the IEEE International Conference on Communications and the International Workshop on the Application of Green Techniques to Emerging Communication and Computing Paradigms.

 THE GROWING IMPACT OF ICT